Beyond Fully Supervised Pixel Annotations: Scribble-Driven Weakly-Supervised Framework for Image Manipulation Localization: Experiments and Results

 \subsection{Ablation Study}

-As shown in Table~\ref{ab}, introducing the GAFM significantly improves performance compared to the baseline model, underscoring the importance of adaptive information regulation in feature fusion.
-When all modules are integrated, our complete model achieves the highest F1-scores across all benchmark datasets, highlighting the synergistic effect of the proposed structural designs and feature modulation strategies.
-Table~\ref{ab_loss} further analyzes the contributions of each loss function.
-Using only ${\mathcal{L}}_{{PCE}}$ results in limited performance gains.
-The addition of ${\mathcal{L}}_{{SC}}$ and ${\mathcal{L}}_{{CA}}$ consistently enhances performance, reflecting the advantages of enforcing structural invariance and context-aware modeling.
-Notably, incorporating the ${\mathcal{L}}_{{CEM}}$ yields the most significant improvement.
-This shows the effectiveness of dynamically regularizing predictions in weakly annotated or unlabeled regions, thereby enhancing model robustness and generalization.
+As shown in Table~\ref{ab}, introducing GAFM significantly improves performance, highlighting the importance of adaptive information regulation in feature fusion.
+When all modules are integrated, our model achieves the best results on both in-distribution (ID) and out-of-distribution (OOD) datasets, underscoring the synergistic effect of the proposed structural designs and feature modulation strategies.
+Table~\ref{ab_loss} further analyzes the contribution of each loss function.
+Introducing ${\mathcal{L}}_{CA}$ improves performance, confirming the benefit of context-aware modeling.
+While ${\mathcal{L}}_{SC}$ boosts ID results, it reduces flexibility on OOD datasets and increases prediction uncertainty, leading to performance degradation. ${\mathcal{L}}_{CEM}$ alone yields only marginal gains.
+When ${\mathcal{L}}_{SC}$ and ${\mathcal{L}}_{CEM}$ are combined, the model achieves substantial improvements on both ID and OOD datasets, indicating that structural consistency and confidence-aware entropy minimization are complementary: ${\mathcal{L}}_{SC}$ provides a stable structural prior, whereas ${\mathcal{L}}_{CEM}$ adaptively suppresses unreliable predictions in weakly annotated or unlabeled regions, thereby enhancing robustness and generalization.